TheAmericanMaker/Enhanced-YouTube-Downloader/readme.md

 The project is encapsulated in a single file, `youtube_downloader.py`, which includes:

 - **DownloadOptions Dataclass**: Stores various configuration options such as video quality, output path, and flags for audio-only mode, subtitles, thumbnails, and playlist downloads.
+- **QueueItem Dataclass**: Represents an item in the download queue with status tracking.
 - **YouTubeDownloader Class**:
   - Sets up logging and default configurations.
   - Provides methods to fetch video information, list available formats, manage download progress with a `tqdm` progress bar, and execute downloads with support for retries.
+  - Implements queue management for batch processing.
-- **Interactive CLI**: A user-friendly command line interface that processes user commands (download, audio, formats, playlist, help, quit) and interacts with the downloader.
+- **Interactive CLI**: A user-friendly command line interface that processes user commands and interacts with the downloader.

 ## License